Course syllabi in a moment. But first a word about calendars.

 - Add all work due on the date it’s due.
 That includes all quizzes, tests, and papers.

-- If you find the amount of required reading challenging, do this: Build into your calendar a daily reading schedule.
+- If you find the amount of required reading challenging, do this: build a daily reading schedule into your calendar.
 Break down your readings into manageable portions.
 Do this for all your readings in every course.
 Each day have a reading goal and meet it.
 I follow this practice.
 Each year I like to read one or two lengthy works in theology.
-Last year, I read again Calvin’s Institutes.
-This year it’s Wilhelmus à Brakel four volume The Christian’s Reasonable Service.
+A few years ago, I read again Calvin’s Institutes.
+The following year I read Wilhelmus à Brakel four volume The Christian’s Reasonable Service.
 For twenty minutes, I read a small number of pages five days a week and easily meet my reading goals.

 - If you already have your syllabus, start reading now!
 Read as much as you can before the semester begins.